 What is RIDDOR?
 RIDDOR Employers & Employees’ Responsibilities for Reporting of Injuries Diseases

-RIDDOR stands for the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013.
-Under these regulations, employers, self-employed people and anyone who is in control of a business premises are legally required to report specific workplace incidents.
-This also includes reports on non-consensual violence to employees whilst they are working.
+As mentioned above RIDDOR stands for the Reporting of Injuries, Diseases, and Dangerous Occurrences, and the Regulations were passed in 2013.
+Under RIDDOR regulations, employers, self-employed people, and anyone who is in control of business premises are legally required to report specified workplace RIDDOR reportable incidents.
+This also includes RIDDOR reports on non-consensual violence to employees whilst they are working.

-- Deaths and Injuries: If someone had died or been injured because of a work-related accident, this may need to be reported.
-Not all accidents need to be reported, except certain gas incidents, a RIDDOR report is only required when:
+- Employers responsibilities for RIDDOR include Deaths and Injuries: If someone had died or been injured because of a work-related accident, this may need to be reported.
+Not all accidents need to be reported, except for certain gas incidents, a RIDDOR report is only required when:

-- It results in an injury type that is reportable.
+- It results in an injury type that is reportable under RIDDOR regulations.

-The death of any person: All deaths to workers and non-workers, except for suicides must be reported if they arise from a work-related accident, including an act of physical violence to a worker.
+The death of any person: All deaths of workers and non-workers, except for suicides must be reported according to RIDDOR regulations if they arise from a work-related accident, RIDDOR reportable incidents also include an act of physical violence to a worker.

-- Fractures, other than to fingers, thumbs and toes
+- RIDDOR reportable injuries include Fractures, other than to fingers, thumbs, and toes

 - Any injury likely to lead to permanent loss of sight or reduction in sight